Congress is ready to certify Trump's election win, but his Jan. 6 legacy hangs over the day

 Those Republicans who engineered the legal challenges to Trump’s defeat still stand by their actions, celebrated in Trump circles, despite the grave costs to their personal and professional livelihoods.

-Several including disbarred lawyer Rudy Giuliani and John Eastman, and indicted-but-pardoned Michael Flynn met over the weekend at Trump’s private club Mar-a-Lago for a film screening about the 2020 election.
+Several including disbarred lawyer Rudy Giuliani and John Eastman and indicted-but-pardoned Michael Flynn met over the weekend at Trump’s private club Mar-a-Lago estate for a film screening about the 2020 election.

-Trump was impeached by the House on the charge of inciting an insurrection that day, but acquitted by the Senate.
+Trump was impeached by the House on the charge of inciting an insurrection that day but was acquitted by the Senate.
 At the time, GOP leader Mitch McConnell blamed Trump for the siege but said his culpability was for the courts to decide.

 Federal prosecutors subsequently issued a four-count indictment of Trump for working to overturn the election, including for conspiracy to defraud the United States, but special counsel Jack Smith was forced to pare back the case once the Supreme Court ruled that a president has broad immunity for actions taken in office.